ISO 55000 Implementation

-ISO 55000 Implementation in today’s industrial environment, for any organisation, has to operate in an efficient manner to achieve sustainability.
+ISO 55000 Implementation in today’s industrial environment, for any organisation, has to operate efficiently to achieve sustainability.
 To achieve this it is imperative to manage assets efficiently and utilise the correct processes and procedures to ensure this requirement is achieved.

 The root cause of many significant industrial catastrophes or major organisational disruptions can usually be traced back to poor asset management practices.
 Any professional involved in an organisation’s asset management will want to avoid, errors that could cause potential prosecution or penalty fines for not meeting health and safety requirements, product quality or service level agreement standards.